capwe/PythonDevToolbox/README.md

 ## Requirements

-To use PythonDevToolbox, you will need a development environment with Python installed.
-The specific version of Python required will be announced at a later date.
+To use PythonDevToolbox, you will need a development environment with Python3 installed.
 You will also need to install the tkinter library, which is used for the GUI.

 To install tkinter on Ubuntu: